SambaSowe/Personal/AguaClara_Interactive_Tutorial.md

 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?

+  1. Just puts a check mark next to the line of code.
+  2. Runs the code and puts the cursor at the beginning of the next line.
+  3. Runs all of the highlighted code.
 ```python
 from aide_design.play import*